FSynchro/CC_Scripts/AE2NOC/readme.md

-🌐 AE2 Network Operations Center (NOC)
+AE2 Network Operations Center (NOC)

-A high-performance monitoring suite for Applied Energistics 2, designed for ComputerCraft: Tweaked.
-This system provides real-time visualization of storage capacity, item usage, and crafting CPU load across a multi-monitor display.
+A high-tech monitoring and management suite for Applied Energistics 2, powered by ComputerCraft (CC: Tweaked).
+This system provides a centralized dashboard for stock levels, crafting history, storage capacity, and automated item maintenance.
-🏗️ System Architecture
+📂 System Architecture

-The system is divided into three specialized nodes to ensure minimal lag and maximum data accuracy:
+The NOC consists of three scripts working in tandem over a wireless network:

-    Cell Sensor: Attached to a dedicated Storage Subnet to calculate the theoretical maximum capacity of your physical drives.
+1. NOCDisplay.lua (The Brain)

-    Main Sensor: Attached to your primary AE2 network to track inventory totals, monitor crafting CPUs, and provide Yellorium fuel data to external systems.
+    Role: The user interface and controller.

-    NOC Display: The central hub that aggregates all wireless data into a professional 2x3 monitor dashboard.
+    Hardware: A Computer with a Wireless Modem and a large Multi-Block Monitor.

-📡 Wireless Channel Map
+    Function: * Renders a 5-tab graphical interface.

-Channel	Protocol	Sender	Receiver	Description
+        Handles touch input for adjusting stock levels.

-1422	Wireless	Cell Sensor	NOC Display	Physical Storage Cell inventory (for Capacity Math).
+        Processes data from the sensors to calculate real-time storage percentages.

-1428	Wireless	Main Sensor	NOC Display	Total item counts and Crafting CPU busy/idle states.
+2. mainSensor.lua

-1425	Wireless	Main Sensor	Power Scripts	External Relay: Live Yellorium Ingot count for fuel monitoring.
+    Role: Data Aggregator.

-📄 Script Breakdown
+    Hardware: A Computer connected to an AE2 Adapter or Interface.

-1. CellSensor.lua
+    Function: * Scans the AE2 network for total item counts, active crafting jobs, and the translation queue.

-    Connection: Place against an ME Interface.
-This interface should be part of a subnet that sees your ME Drives via Storage Buses.
+        Broadcasts network state to the Display on channel 1428.

-    Function: Scans the available "items" (which are actually your Storage Cells) and transmits them to the NOC.
-This allows the system to know exactly how many 1k, 4k, 64k, etc., cells are installed.
+        Listens for SET_RULE commands from the Display to update auto-stocking targets.

-2. MainSensor.lua
+3. cellSensor.lua

-    Connection: Place against an ME Interface on your primary network.
+    Role: Storage Auditor.

-    Function:
+    Hardware: A Computer connected to an AE2 Drive or Chest.

-        Polls the network for total item counts and unique types.
+    Function: * Identifies the physical storage cells currently inserted (1k, 4k, 64k, etc.).

-        Monitors Crafting CPUs to detect system load.
+        Sends cell counts and types to the Display on channel 1422.

-        Fuel Provider: Specifically filters for Yellorium Ingots and broadcasts the count on a dedicated channel (1425) for reactor control scripts.
+        Allows the UI to calculate "Bytes Usage" vs. "Max Capacity."

-3. NOCDisplay.lua
+🖥️ Dashboard Tabs

-    Connection: Connected to a 2x3 Advanced Monitor multiblock.
+Tab	Name	Description

-    Scale: Automatically sets text scale to 0.5 for high-density information.
+1	OVERVIEW	System health, power status, and total item counts.

-    UI Features:
+2	CRAFTING	Real-time monitoring of active CPU jobs and the translation scheduler.

-        Dash Tab: Shows progress bars for storage, a detailed breakdown of detected cell types, and a graphical 8x8 grid representing crafting CPU activity.
+3	STOCK	The "Command Center."
+Add/remove items from auto-stocking and adjust quantities.

-        Debug Tab: A diagnostic screen to monitor incoming wireless pulses and verify sensor health.
+4	HISTORY	A log of recently completed or failed crafting tasks with timestamps.

-        Auto-Scaling: Automatically converts raw bytes into KB or MB for clean reading.
+5	STORAGE	Visual progress bars for Byte/Type limits and a breakdown of physical drives.

-🛠️ In-Game Setup
+📡 Networking & Setup
-Hardware Requirements
+Channel Configuration

-    3x Advanced Computers (with Wireless Modems).
+    1422: Storage Cell Data (Inbound to Display).

-    6x Advanced Monitors (arranged in a 2-wide, 3-high vertical stack).
+    1428: Network Statistics & History (Inbound to Display).

-    2x ME Interfaces.
+    1429: Control Commands (Outbound from Display to Main Sensor).

-Installation Steps
+Installation

-    Storage Subnet: Connect the Cell Sensor to an ME Interface that is looking at your ME Drives through Storage Buses.
-This ensures it sees the cells, not the items inside them.
+    Monitor Setup: Build a monitor (recommended 4x3) and attach a Wireless Modem to the Display computer.

-    Primary Network: Connect the Main Sensor to your main AE2 network.
+    Peripherals: Ensure the mainSensor computer is touching an AE2 Interface/Adapter.

-    The NOC: Place the NOC Display computer against your 2x3 monitor wall.
+    Drive Specs: If using modded storage cells (e.g., Extra Cells), update the driveSpecs table in the Display script with the appropriate byte capacities.

-    Drive Specs: If using modded cells (like ExtraCells), verify the driveSpecs table in NOCDisplay.lua matches your modpack's capacities.
+🕹️ Controls (Tab 3: Stock Management)

-🖱️ Touch Controls
+    Select Item: Tap an item in the "Craftables" list (Right) or "Managed" list (Left).

-    [ 1: DASH ]: Primary overview of your AE2 Network.
+    Manage/Unmanage: Use << to start managing an item or >> to stop.

-    [ 2: DEBUG ]: View "Last Seen" timestamps for all sensors to troubleshoot wireless range issues.
+    Adjust: Tap the green + or red - buttons to increase/decrease stock targets by 1, 10, 100, or 1000.